Microsoft co-founder, philanthropist Paul Allen dies at 65

-SEATTLE (AP) — Paul G. Allen, who co-founded Microsoft with his childhood friend Bill Gates before becoming a billionaire philanthropist who invested in conservation, space travel and professional sports, died Monday.
+SEATTLE (AP) — Paul G. Allen, who co-founded Microsoft with his childhood friend Bill Gates before becoming a billionaire philanthropist who invested in conservation, space travel, arts and culture and professional sports, died Monday.
 He was 65.

 He died in Seattle from complications of non-Hodgkin's lymphoma, his company Vulcan Inc. announced.